Chapter 3

 The consistent Bible teaching, as we have already seen is that we possess no immortal soul6; death is the end of all consciousness and the real Christian hope lies in resurrection.

-One of the great Old Testament characters is David, termed by Scripture: A man after his [God’s] own heart.7 He was the sweet psalmist of Israel who rightly claimed that: the Spirit of the Lord spoke by me.8 So what divine message of hope did David have for his readers?
+.8 So what divine message of hope did David have for his readers?
 In a psalm contrasting the alternative fates of the righteous and the wicked he never mentions heaven, but repeatedly says that the reward for faithfulness will be on earth — that is, after a resurrection:

-In the New Testament this future reward on earth rather than in heaven is repeated by none other than Jesus himself, who in his famous Sermon on the Mount actually quotes these same words of David: Blessed are the meek, for they shall inherit the earth.12
+In the New Testament this future reward on earth rather than in heaven is repeated by none other than Jesus himself, who in his famous Sermon on the Mount actually quotes these same words of David: Blessed are the meek, for they shall inherit the earth.

-And to confirm that this is the correct understanding we have the words of the Apostle Peter, who specifically states that after he was dead and buried… David did not ascend into the heavens13 If the man after God’s own heart did not go to heaven, how can we claim that lesser mortals do?
+And to confirm that this is the correct understanding we have the words of the Apostle Peter, who specifically states that after he was dead and buried… David did not ascend into the heavens

-So we ask: how does this square with the opening prayer at the Christmas carol service which speaks of the redeemed being in heaven on another shore and in a greater light?
+So we ask: how does this square with the opening prayer at the Christmas carol service which speaks of the redeemed being in heaven on another shore and in a greater light

 As one who professes to follow Christ you must face up to this.
 You cannot have both views.
 If the Bible is right and the dead do not immediately wing their way to heaven, then the centuries—old belief as epitomised in that old church painting is a pious fable.